- 1 week pregnant

 The unborn baby is now the size of a head of cauliflower.
 He weighs almost 2 pounds (907 g) and measures 14.4 inches (36.6 cm) on average.

 27 weeks pregnant baby position

-Due to the rapid development taking placement within the baby, its head grows heavier as time goes on.
+Due to the rapid development, the baby's head grows heavier as time goes on.
 When gravity acts upon it, it’ll inevitably change the spatial orientation of the baby.
 At week 27, the head is most likely facing down or in a downward diagonal.